loweisz/my-home/src/posts/experience/around.md

 ---
-startDate: "2019-11-01"
+startDate: 'Nov.
+2019'
-type: "exp"
+type: 'exp'
 endDate: null
-title: "Frontend Developer"
+title: 'Frontend Developer'
-company: "Aroundhome"
+company: 'Aroundhome'
-website: "aroundhome.de"
+website: 'aroundhome.de'
-location: "Berlin"
+location: 'Berlin'
-techStack: ["React", "Redux", "Styled-components", "SASS"]
+techStack: ['React', 'Redux', 'Styled-components', 'SASS']
 ---

-Working with scrum in an agile enviroment on a react based frontend project.
-Reduced the bundlesize of the project by optimizing the webpack setup.
+Working with scrum in an agile enviroment on multiple react based frontend project.
+Reduced the bundlesize of the projects by optimizing the webpack setup.
-Updated the tech stack of the project to a modern way with bleeding edge technologies and an optimized workflow.
+Updated the tech stack of the existing projects to a modern way with bleeding edge technologies and an optimized workflow.

 I also initialized and was heavily involved in created a company internally component library for multiple react projects with storybook, rollup, styled-components etc.

+Being part of building the frontend for two new projects including a video call app for companies and their customers.